JoeStrout/Farmtronics/README.md

-# StardewM1Mod
+# Farmtronics

-This project is a [Stardew Valley mod](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started) that adds the **"MiniScript M-1 Home Computer"**, as well as programmable **bots**.
+This project is a [Stardew Valley mod](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started) that adds the **"Farmtronics Home Computer"**, as well as programmable **Farmtronics Bots**.

-This is a computer that connects to the TV in your cabin.
+The Home Computer is a computer that connects to the TV in your cabin.
 Despite its early-80s appearance, it actually runs a very modern and elegant language, [MiniScript](https://miniscript.org).
 (See [Why MiniScript](https://luminaryapps.com/blog/miniscript-why/), if you're curious.)

 ![Screen shot of the M-1 Home Computer](img/Demo-1.gif)

+Bots each carry the same computer, but also have the ability to move around in the world and get things done.
+All you have to do is program them!

 ## How to Play
 1. The mod is not yet available in precompiled form.
 So you will need to install Visual Studio or MonoDevelop, clone this repo, and Build it yourself.